We know that the healthier people are before surgery, the fewer complications they may have and the better their outcomes can be.

 What is it?

-From 1 December 2017, we will be implementing a health improvement initiative for people with specific risk factors, so that they can access support to improve their health prior to surgery.
+On 1 December 2017, we implemented a health improvement initiative for people with specific risk factors, so that they can access support to improve their health prior to surgery.

 This initiative is designed for patients undergoing non-urgent, elective surgery.
 It does not affect emergency or urgent surgery or diagnostic procedures.

-It will be rolled out in a phased approach, beginning with hip, knee and hernia, with the possibility of more procedures being introduced over the coming months.
+It has been rolled out in a phased approach, beginning with hip, knee and hernia, with the possibility of more procedures being introduced in the future.

 How will people be supported?